-The Chester Sewer District was recently awarded an EDA Public Works grant to upgrade a force main and pump station serving the Lando Wastewater Treatment Plant in the Richburg area.
+The Chester Sewer District is set to begin construction on an EDA Public Works grant to upgrade a force main and pump station serving the Lando Wastewater Treatment Plant in the Richburg area.
 The new project will serve Guardian Industries as the company adds a new line of glass manufacturing.
 The company intends to hire 45 new workers and is investing \$45 million in the plant expansion.